 Welcome to the Kleber & Associates blog!
 Here’s the latest on Homes of the Future Tour

 Check back soon for the next stop on our Homes of the Future tour!
-In the meantime, if you missed our previous futuristic concept homes, read up on the Smart Home in Chicago and Earthships.
+In the meantime, if you missed our first futuristic concept home, read up on the Smart Home in Chicago.